 The filters can be installed in any orientation.
 The silica gel changes from blue resin to pink once about 70 percent of the available adsorption capacity is spent.
 The color change is easy to see through the housings clear Lexan shell.
 To remove the spent silica, simply remove a hose clamp on one end and dump it out, but doing this neatly requires removing the housing from the line in most installations.
 The AVD2 retails for $129, and the AVD3 costs $189.
 Refills, available through Pindell, cost $30 for the AVD2 and $40 for the AVD3.

-This month, Vetus Engineering plans to launch a new tank vent filter that would be compatible with diesel, as well as gas.
-Unlike Vetuss No-Smell NSF16 we tested in the gasoline filter comparison, the new No-Smell NSFCAN will use a combination of activated bulk carbon and bulk silica gel as its adsorbent media.
+Since that test, Vetus Engineering launched a new tank vent filter that would be compatible with diesel, as well as gas.
+Unlike the Vetus No-Smell NSF16 we tested in the gasoline filter comparison, the new No-Smell NSFCAN will use a combination of activated bulk carbon and bulk silica gel as its adsorbent media.
 This approach is similar to the experimental filter PS testers constructed for the gas filter test, using the NSF16 housing and bulk silica gel.
 We plan to test the new Vetus filter once it is released.

 Could a sailor build his own fuel-tank vent filter?
 Because of safety issues and materials compatibility issues, we are going to leave that question to the engineers.
 PS testers used PVC pipe to construct mini filters for the test, but PVC should not be used in on-board installations; PVC glues do not adequately resist petroleum, and the no-hub, flexible PVC fittings available in hardware stores are not suitable for use with petroleum.
 Could a boat owner adapt an industrial version?
 Perhaps, but there are design issues that prevent our recommendation-they often contain fine filters that can plug and endanger the vent function; they are often designed only for vertical installation; and some are not diesel compatible.